A Special Something Between Robots and Humans?

 The three Danes rolled out into the global robotics industry something that had been talked about and prototyped for years but never commercialized.
 That something was the collaborative robot, what’s now simply referred to as a “cobot”, a robot helper that could work in close collaboration with a human worker.

 As a well-known automation integrator remarked in amazement: “Three years ago, I would have said you were crazy if you told me that this robot would revolutionize manufacturing.
 But it most definitely has.”
-That “has” meant for Universal Robots’ global sales going from $4 million to a cool $60 million, from SMEs just about everywhere trying one out and then buying a bunch more, to a multi-billion dollar U.S. multi-national buying them out for $285 million.
-Esben and his pals still run the show, have tallied up 2016 sales reportedly at close to $90 million—with no market ceiling even vaguely in sight!
+That “has” meant for Universal Robots’ global sales going from $4 million to a cool $170 million (2017), from SMEs just about everywhere trying one out and then buying a bunch more, to a multi-billion dollar U.S. multi-national buying them out for $285 million.
+Esben and his pals still run the show, have a market base of near 27,000 installed machines worldwide —with no market ceiling even vaguely in sight!

 Looking more like a huge juicer from Ikea, the UR (now consisting of three models: UR3, UR5, and the UR10), has spawned lots of look-alike, knock-offs from a half-dozen established to startup competitors.
 To continue its amazing success story, Universal Robots will need to stay ahead of the pack in both price and performance.